Nooshant/Questions/A-Pending.md

 - What if during the api call over the network, the token has been modified.
 How will you validate it.
 - How to handle the multi-microservices call transation ?
 - How to move from head to particular commits.
+- How does "Compare And Set" in AtomicInteger works https://stackoverflow.com/questions/32634280/how-does-compare-and-set-in-atomicinteger-works
+- Write a query to delete the duplicate entry from database and kept only one entry.